kimo18/AI_fashion_styler/README.md

 # Fashion AI Setup and Usage Guide

+## AI-Powered Personal Styling App

+We’re developing an AI-powered personal styling app that helps you choose the perfect outfit with ease.

+Our application allows you to virtually try on clothes by fitting outfits onto your own body image, so you can see exactly how they’ll look on you.
+It recommends styles tailored to your taste, helps you shop smartly, and saves you time by making fashion decisions faster and easier.
+All with the help of artificial intelligence.

-This guide explains how to clone, set up, and run the project from Facebook Research.
+This guide explains how to clone, set up, and run the project.

 ### Output Sequence Example